hmrc/play-fsm/README.md

 - Define transitions using curried methods.
 It works well with action builders.
 - When the transition depends on some external operation(s), pass it as a function(s).

-## How-tos
+How-tos
+===

-### Where to start?
+Where to start?
+---

 You can start with g8 template available at <https://github.com/hmrc/template-play-27-frontend-fsm.g8>.

-### How to add play-fsm library to your existing service?
+How to add play-fsm library to your existing service?
+---

 In your SBT build add:

     resolvers += Resolver.bintrayRepo("hmrc", "releases")

-    libraryDependencies += "uk.gov.hmrc" %% "play-fsm" % "0.x.0-play-25"
+    libraryDependencies += "uk.gov.hmrc" %% "play-fsm" % "0.x.0-play-27"

 or

     libraryDependencies += "uk.gov.hmrc" %% "play-fsm" % "0.x.0-play-26"

-### How to build a model?
+How to build a model?
+---

 - First, try to visualise user interacting with your application in any possible way.
 - Think about translating pages and forms into a diagram of states and transitions.
 - Notice the required inputs and knowledge accumulated at each user journey stage.
 - Create a new model object and define there the rules of the game, see an example in <https://github.com/hmrc/play-fsm/blob/master/src/test/scala/uk/gov/hmrc/play/fsm/DummyJourneyModel.scala>.
 - Create a unit test to validate all possible states and transitions outcomes, see an example in <https://github.com/hmrc/play-fsm/blob/master/src/test/scala/uk/gov/hmrc/play/fsm/DummyJourneyModelSpec.scala>.

-### How to persist in the state?
+How to persist in the state?
+---

 - play-fsm is not opinionated about state persistence and session management choice but provides an abstract API in the `PersistentJourneyService`.
 - `JsonStateFormats` helps to encode/decode state to JSON when using MongoDB or an external REST service, e.g. <https://github.com/hmrc/play-fsm/blob/master/src/test/scala/uk/gov/hmrc/play/fsm/DummyJourneyStateFormats.scala>.

-### How to define a controller?
+How to define a controller?
+---

 - Create a controller as usual extending `JourneyController` trait.
 - Decide 2 things:
-    - How to wire action calls into model transitions, use provided action helpers selection, see <https://github.com/hmrc/play-fsm/blob/master/src/test/scala/uk/gov/hmrc/play/fsm/DummyJourneyController.scala>.
+    - How to wire action calls into model transitions?
+Use provided Actions DSL helpers selection, see <https://github.com/hmrc/play-fsm/blob/master/src/test/scala/uk/gov/hmrc/play/fsm/DummyJourneyController.scala>.
-    - How to display the state after GET call, implement `renderState`
+    - How to display the state after GET call?
+Implement `renderState`.
 - Map all GET calls to states, implement `getCallFor` method
-- Use `backlinkFor` or `backlinkToMostRecent[S]` method to get back link call given breadcrumbs
+- Consider using `backlinkFor` or `backlinkToMostRecent[S]` method to get back link call given breadcrumbs
 - GET actions should be idempotent, i.e. should only render existing or historical state.
-- POST actions should always invoke some state transition and be followed be a redirect.
+- POST actions should always invoke some state transition and be followed by a redirect.

-### What is RequestContext type parameter?
+What is RequestContext type parameter?
+---
 The type parameter `[RequestContext]` is the type of an implicit context information expected to be available throughout every action body and in the bottom layers (i.e. persistence, connectors).
 In the HMRC case it is a `HeaderCarrier`.